-Within the cryogenic subsystem, the compressor has by far the largest power consumption.
-Because the system runs continuously, the cryogenics energy cost represents a significant portion of the total energy cost for the array.
-The set goal for the ngVLA operation budget is to not exceed three times the current VLA budget.
-The three compressors in operation on each one of the 27 VLA antennas have a combined power consumption of 18 kW; because they run at fixed speed, their total energy consumption is 18kWh in one hour.
+Within the cryogenic subsystem, the compressor has the most significant power consumption.
+Because the system runs continuously, the cryogenics energy cost represents a substantial portion of the total energy cost for the array.
+The goal for the ngVLA operation budget is to be at most three times the current VLA budget.
+The three compressors operating on each of the 27 VLA antennas have a combined power consumption of 18 kW; because they run at a fixed speed, their total energy consumption is 18 kWh in one hour.
 For ngVLA, a single compressor will be required per antenna, and a simple scaling calculation gives an allowed power consumption per compressor of $(18 \times 27 \times 3) / 263 = 5.54$ kW.
-However, the compressor will operate at variable speed, therefore the energy consumed could change but the average value shall not exceed 5.54 kWh per hour.
+However, the compressor will operate at variable speeds.
+Therefore, the energy consumed could change, but the average value shall be at most 5.54 kWh per hour.